Support Centre

 3.1.
 Main regulator for data protection

-The Poverenik is the main supervisor of the Law, whilst the National Assembly acts as lawmaker, and the MoJ acts as the competent ministry for respective law initiatives.
+The Poverenik is the main supervisor of the Law, whilst the National Assembly acts as a lawmaker, and the MoJ acts as the competent ministry for respective law initiatives.

 3.2.
 Main powers, duties and responsibilities